 The first thing is to know your enemy.
 Actually, there are two: 1) bacteria and 2) drought.
 Defeat both and your flowers will last and last.
 You will be amazed!

-Add 1/4 teaspoon of liquid bleach for each quart of water.
+Add 1/4 teaspoon of liquid bleach for each quart of water you add to your vase or container of choice.
 This will slow down the growth of bacteria and fungus in the water without harming or affecting the flowers.
 Not anxious to use bleach?
 Hydrogen peroxide is a reasonable substitute.

 Remove leaves below the waterline